 Corporate Criminal Offences: FAQ’s

-We have been working hard with our clients to understand the repercussions of the new legislation, and we set out below the top 10 FAQs and learnings based on our work with other companies.
-We have also produced a Corporate Criminal Offences guide that looks at the two offences in detail providing examples of how they might arise and outlines the six key principles of defence as set out in HMRC guidance and practical examples of how other organisations are responding.
+We have been working hard with over 150 of our clients to support them in demonstrating a defence to the legislation, and we set out below the top 10 FAQs and learnings based on our work.
+We have also produced a Corporate Criminal Offences approach guide that looks at the two offences in detail providing examples of how they might arise, outlining the six key principles of defence as set out in HMRC guidance and practical examples of how other organisations are responding.

 1) What is the Corporate Criminal Offence?

 The CCO legislation took effect on 30 September 2017.
 Essentially, it created two corporate offences, one relating to the evasion of UK tax and one relating to the evasion of foreign tax.
-The legislation is very widely drawn and can apply to the evasion of any tax, including indirect taxes, anywhere in the world.
+The legislation is very widely drawn and can apply to the evasion of any tax, including indirect and employment taxes, anywhere in the world.
 Any UK business, be it a UK corporate or a foreign corporate doing business in the UK, will be within the scope of both offences.
 The corporate or partnership will have a strict liability under criminal law for failing to prevent the facilitation of tax evasion by one of its associates (employee, contractor or any other person providing services for or on behalf of the corporate).
 A defence exists of having ‘reasonable prevention procedures’ in place.

 2) Who does this affect?